All Products

 }

-/* Create a pool for memory management. aos_pool_t is equivalent to apr_pool_t.
-The code used to create a memory pool is included in the APR library. */
+/* The memory pool (pool) for memory management, which is equivalent to apr_pool_t.
+Its implementation code is in the APR library. */

 aos_pool_t *pool;

-/* Create a memory pool.
-The second parameter is set to NULL.
-This value indicates that the pool does not inherit other memory pools. */
+/* Create a new memory pool.
+The second parameter is NULL, which indicates that the pool does not inherit from other memory pools. */

 aos_pool_create(&pool, NULL);